reifred/casting_agency/README.md

         - can `post:movies`
         - can `delete:movies`
 7. Test your endpoints with [Postman](https://getpostman.com).
-    - Register 3 users - assign the Casting Assistant role to one, Casting Director to another and Executive Producer role to the other.
-    - Sign into each account and make note of the JWT.
-    - Import the postman collection `./starter_code/backend/udacity-fsnd-udaspicelatte.postman_collection.json`
-    - Right-clicking the collection folder for Casting Assistant, Casting Director and Executive Producer, navigate to the authorization tab, and including the JWT in the token field (you should have noted these JWTs).
-    - Run the collection and correct any errors.
-    - Export the collection overwriting the one we've included so that we have your proper JWTs during review!
+    - Create a new machine to machine application called Casting Assistant.
+    - For each application created: Authorize the application by selecting at least one authorized API and         select permissions required.
+    - Take note of the client_id and client_secret of the different applications created.
+These are to be used in the environment variables.
+Check the .env-example for more environment variables.